 BLOGS & WEBSITES:

-Three places are the “related feeds” section in Bloglines, which lists other blogs that are supposed related to the one you’re reading at that time; Google Reader’s “recommendations”; and Stumbleupon.
+Three places are the “related feeds” section in Bloglines, which lists other blogs that are supposed related to the one you’re reading at that time; Feedly’s “recommendations”; and Stumbleupon.

 Stumbleupon has recently added the great feature of being able to access and use it entirely online — without having to download anything.
 The toolbar now is entirely online.
 You can read more about it at Read Write Web.